nhsengland/fdp-design-guide/docs/index.md

 - make links meaningful, do not say “click here”.
 Provide context where it will take the user
 - when a link will open a new tab for the user, add the words “opens in new tab” (or window) to the line

 ##Guidance on use of colour
-Users find colours indicative of meaning, therefore, we need to use colour intentionally and consistently
+Users find colours indicative of meaning, therefore, we need to use colour intentionally and consistently.
+Don't use colour just for decoration.

 - **Accessibility:** make sure that what the colour is "saying" is available in other ways.
 To communicate with people who cannot see well or distinguish colours, you may need to:
     - word things differently
     - use more than one visual cue, for example, text and an icon as well as colour
+    - ensure that the contrast between colours is high enough using a testing tool
+        - <a href="https://webaim.org/resources/contrastchecker/">WebAIM's colour contrast checker</a> (opens in a new window)
+        - <a href="https://colororacle.org/">Color Oracle</a> (free colour-blindness simulator) (opens in a new window)
+        - <a href="https://silktide.com/>Silktide</a> (opens in a new window)

 ### Core colours